simomarsili/ndd/README.md

 # Basic usage example

-  The ndd.entropy function will take as input an histogram (a list or a numpy array of integers representing counts) and returns a entropy estimate (in nats).
+  The ndd.entropy function will take as input a histogram (a list or a numpy array of integers representing counts) and returns a entropy estimate (in nats).

     % python
     >>> import ndd          # import the ndd module